mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    sigma_f = numpy.array([0.05,0.1,0.15,0.2,0.25,0.3,0.35,0.4])
    ...

-   # Instantiate an OpenMOC Material class object with an
+   # Instantiate an OpenMOC Material class object with an optional string name
-   # automatically-generated unique ID
-   material = openmoc.Material(openmoc.material_id())
+   material = openmoc.Material(name='test material')

    # Set the number of energy groups in the material
    material.setNumEnergyGroups(num_groups)